Englewood, Florida: 2020 census

+American Community Survey estimates

 The CDP had an owner-occupied housing unit rate of 85.6%.
-The median value of owner-occupied housing units was $233,800.
-The median gross rent was $1,068.
+The median value of owner-occupied housing units was $233,800 and the median gross rent was $1,068.
 93.1% of households had a computer and 84.5% had a broadband internet subscription.

+There were 2,626 veterans living in the CDP, and 7.2% of the population were foreign-born persons.

-94.2% of the population 25 years and older were High School graduates or higher and 30.2% of that same population had a Bachelor’s degree or higher.
+94.2% of the population 25 years and older were high school graduates or higher, and 30.2% of that same population had a bachelor's degree or higher.

 Education

 The Englewood Community Redevelopment Area (CRA) is a special district created by the Sarasota County Board of County Commissioners in 1999 on the Sarasota side of Englewood.
 The Sarasota and Charlotte County School Districts have an interlocal agreement allowing some Charlotte County residents to use the Englewood Elementary School and the Sarasota County students to use the Middle and High School located in Charlotte County.
 Englewood has a private utility company, the Englewood Water District, and the Englewood Fire District that serve the community.

 Englewood contains multiple public elementary schools and one public high school (Lemon Bay High School).
 Several private schools are also located within Englewood.
 Englewood Christian Academy, Heritage Christian Academy, and Genesis Christian Academy offer grades K–12.
 L.A.
 Ainger Middle School, a public school serving grades 6–8, located in nearby Rotonda West, Florida, is the nearest public middle school.

-Popular entertainment includes the beach, restaurants, and a small shopping district located primarily along Dearborn Street.